2023 Canada Winter Games

-The 2023 Canada Winter Games, officially known as the XXVIII Canada Games, (or informally as PEI 2023) is a Canadian multi-sport event being hosted across Prince Edward Island, from February 18, 2023, to March 5, 2023.
+The 2023 Canada Winter Games, officially known as the XXVIII Canada Games, (or informally as PEI 2023) was a Canadian multi-sport event hosted mainly across Prince Edward Island, from February 18, 2023, to March 5, 2023.
+The skiing events were hosted in New Brunswick, and the (long track) speed skating events were held in Nova Scotia.

 Bidding

 As part of the rotation of Canada Games hosts, the Northwest Territories with (Yellowknife) were scheduled to host the games for the first time ever.
 However, in September 2016, The Northwest Territories and Prince Edward Island agreed to swap bidding years (with the former now eligible to bid for 2031).
 In November 2018, the island officially won its bid to host the games.

 Venues

-A total of 18 venues (16 in Prince Edward Island, one each in Nova Scotia and New Brunswick) will stage the competitions.
+A total of 18 venues (16 in Prince Edward Island, one each in Nova Scotia and New Brunswick) staged the competitions.
 The venue in New Brunswick was chosen to host the alpine and freestyle skiing events, as there is no downhill mountain available in Prince Edward Island.
-Meanwhile the speed skating oval from the 2011 Canada Winter Games will be used as there are no suitable facilities in Prince Edward Island.
+Meanwhile, the speed skating oval in Nova Scotia from the 2011 Canada Winter Games was used as there were no suitable facilities in Prince Edward Island.